 Firstly, and perhaps most importantly, in practice reasonable adjustments to a recruitment process are more likely to actually happen if you give the employer advance notice.

-Where someone applies for promotion, or another job at the same employer, the employer is likely to already know about the stammer.
+Where someone applies for promotion, or another job at the same firm, the employer is likely to already know about the stammer.
 See particularly Knowledge of disability>Knowledge of any employee or agent will normally count.

 Even so, letting the relevant person in the organisation know about the stammer and any need for adjustments may be helpful in practice, and might perhaps help any legal argument.